devgoti16/Dynamic-Trajectory-Planning-of-a-7DOF-Robotic-Arm-Using-Deep-Reinforcement-Learning/README.md

 - PyTorch 1.13.1
 - Other dependencies listed in `requirements_python.txt` and `requirements_ros.txt`

+This project was runned on system with Ubuntu 20.04.k LTS, x86_64 architecture on Intel(R) Xenon(R) CPU with 12 CPU cores and at 3.07GHz.
+System also has gpu of NVIDIA Corporation GP102 [GeForce GTX 1080 Ti]

 Note : When building ROS packages, it's important to install dependencies in the ROS environment and the development environment (such as a Conda environment).
 Here's how you can manage dependencies for building ROS packages:

 ROS Dependencies: